About me

 "I don't chase the obvious shot.
 I wait for the one that arrives when you've almost given up."

-Patrick's landscape work takes him across continents — from the granite faces of the Swiss Alps to the dune seas of the Sahara — always with a minimal kit and a preference for the hours most photographers sleep through.
-His wildlife work is observational rather than interventionist; the camera is a tool for attention, not intrusion.
+My landscape work takes me across continents — from the hills and valleys in Europ to the plains of the African Continent — always with a minimal kit and a preference for the hours most photographers sleep through.
+My wildlife work is observational rather than interventionist; the camera is a tool for attention, not intrusion.

-In cities, Patrick is drawn to geometry, repetition, and the human figure as scale reference — the lone pedestrian beneath a glass tower, the tunnel's vanishing point.
-His portrait work, by contrast, is close and still, often made with available light in unremarkable locations that somehow become luminous.
+In cities, I am drawn to geometry, repetition, and the human figure as scale reference — the lone pedestrian beneath a glass tower, the tunnel's vanishing point.
+My portrait work, by contrast, is close and still, often made with available light in unremarkable locations that somehow become luminous.

 How I Work